-The Mid-Willamette Valley (MWV) is located in the northwestern part of Oregon and close to the middle of the Willamette River Basin.
+The Mid-Willamette Valley (MWV) is located in the northwestern section of Oregon's Willamette Valley, near the middle of the Willamette River Basin.
 Marion, Polk, and Yamhill counties make up the MWV, which represents about a quarter of the entire land area of the Willamette Valley.
 The MWV includes Salem, the state capital and the region's largest city.
-While the landscape offers strengths such as a diverse range of industries, a favorable quality of life, and strong connectivity, it also faces challenges such as inadequate childcare supply, a growing population, and a need for more affordable workforce housing (Appendix A).
+While the landscape offers strengths such as a diverse range of industries, a favorable quality of life, and strong connectivity, it also faces challenges such as inadequate childcare supply, a growing population, and a need for more affordable workforce housing.
+This section provides an overview of the region, with full data and additional details in Appendix A.